The wisconsin delegation

 district 6 - U.S. rep. glenn grothman (r)

-Glenn Grothman is a five-term member of the House who represents eastern Wisconsin.
-He serves on the Budget Committee; the Education and Workforce Committee; the Oversight and Government Reform Committee; and the Joint Committee on Taxation.
+Glenn Grothman is a six-term member of the House who represents eastern Wisconsin.
+He serves on the Budget Committee; the Education and Workforce Committee; the Oversight and Government Reform Committee; and the Judiciary Committee.
 Grothman graduated from the University of Wisconsin with both undergraduate and law degrees.

 Thomas Take: Safe Bet Republican